Thrilled and delighted to be with you, as is the case every day.

 Does that ring any of your bells?

-I said I said it sounds like Marxism.
+I said, it sounds like Marxism.

-And uh that made big news.
+And that made big news.

-He was asked about a blog post in the Economist magazine that said he sounded like a Leninist when he criticized capitalism and called for radical economic reform.
+He was asked about a blog post in The Economist magazine that said he sounded like a Leninist when he criticized capitalism and called for radical economic reform.

 Oh, yeah, some obscure blog post in The Economist that said he sounded like a Leninist.

-They got everybody riled up.
+It got everybody riled up.

 We remember that.